SAP Licensing in Divestitures and Carve-Outs

 SAP Licensing Basics and M&A

-• Non-transferable licenses: SAP perpetual licenses and maintenance agreements are normally tied to a specific legal entity (plus any pre-defined affiliates).
+- Non-transferable licenses: SAP perpetual licenses and maintenance agreements are normally tied to a specific legal entity (plus any pre-defined affiliates).
 By default, you cannot sell or assign SAP licenses to another company without SAP’s explicit consent.
 A spin-off that leaves the original licensee’s control loses any automatic right to use that software.

-In practice, these rules often surprise business leaders.
-A large manufacturer once spun off a division that was still using the parent’s SAP ECC system, assuming the licenses moved with the business.
+A large manufacturer once spun off a division that was still using the parent company’s SAP ECC system, assuming the licenses would move with the business.

-SAP later audited and declared all of the spin-off’s usage unlicensed.
-The result was a rushed license buy for SpinCo – at a higher cost – and a technical breach for the seller.
-As we’ll see, that kind of scenario can be avoided with planning.
+The result was a rushed license buy for SpinCo, at a higher cost, and a technical breach for the seller.
+As we’ll see, such a scenario can be avoided with proper planning.

 Ensuring Day 1 Compliance